Courses & Credits

 Students studying abroad through AU Abroad receive full credit for their term of study abroad.
-The courses students complete abroad will appear on their AU transcript and the credits and grades earned will be incorporated into their cumulative G.P.A.
+All courses students complete abroad will appear on their AU transcript and the credits and grades earned will be incorporated into their cumulative G.P.A.
 Undergraduate students must take 12 to 17 credits each Fall or Spring semester to be considered full-time.
-Summer programs allow for 2 to 8 credits, depending on the site.
+Summer programs typically allow for 3 to 12 credits, depending on the site.

 AU Abroad Programs